Steerable Principal Components for Space-Frequency Localized Images: Image approximation based on PSWFs expansion

-where $R_{N,n}(r)$ (to be described shortly) satisfies $R_{N,n}(r) = R_{\left|N\right|,n}(r)$, and the eigenfunctions $\psi_{N,n}^c(x)$ are normalized to have an $\mathcal{L}^2(\mathbf{D})$ norm of $1$.
+where $R_{N,n}(r)$ (defined explicitly in~\eqref{eq:PSWFs radial part integral eq} in Appendix~\ref{appendix:Behevaior of lambda}) satisfies $R_{N,n}(r) = R_{\left|N\right|,n}(r)$, and the eigenfunctions $\psi_{N,n}^c(x)$ are normalized to have an $\mathcal{L}^2(\mathbf{D})$ norm of $1$.
 The indices $N$ and $n$ are often referred to as the angular index and the radial index respectively.
 Equation~\eqref{eq:PSWFs complex form} also tells us that the PSWFs are steerable~\cite{freeman1991design}, that is, rotating $\psi_{N,n}^c(r,\theta)$ is equivalent to multiplying it by a complex constant.
-Therefore, every rotation of a linear combination of PSWFs remains a linear combination but with different coefficients, which depend on the rotation angle.
 This property is important for handling datasets which include rotations, and in particular, for the steerable-PCA procedure.
-Continuing with the evaluation of the PSWFs, the radial functions $R_{N,n}^c(r)$ in \eqref{eq:PSWFs complex form} are real-valued, and are obtained as the solutions to the integral equation
+A detailed numerical evaluation procedure for the two-dimensional PSWFs can be found in \cite{shkolnisky2007prolate}, and an illustration of the PSWFs for the several first index pairs $(N,n)$ can be seen in Figure~\ref{fig:pswfs illustration}.